usman64/calo-task/README.md

 4. Returns response to FE with Job id and pending status
 5. Jobs worker processes job
 6. If it succeeds, it adds the result to results queue, else if it fails, it adds it to the dead letter queue
-7. If it
+7. If it <br />
-    - a. succeeds, Results worker picks it up
+    a. succeeds, Results worker picks it up <br />
-    - b. fails, Dead letter worker picks it up
+    b. fails, Dead letter worker picks it up
-8. If it
+8. If it <br />
-    - a. succeeds, Results Worker updates the result in DB
+    a. succeeds, Results Worker updates the result in DB <br />
-    - b. fails, Dead letter worker updates job status and error info in DB
+    b. fails, Dead letter worker updates job status and error info in DB
-9. If it
+9. If it <br />
-    - a. succeeds, Results worker publishes the result to the app server which subscribes to it
+    a. succeeds, Results worker publishes the result to the app server which subscribes to it <br />
-    - b. fails, Dead letter worker would publish the result to the app server which subscribes to it
+    b. fails, Dead letter worker would publish the result to the app server which subscribes to it
 10. App server then relays the result and status to the server as soon as it recieves it through server side events which would be a better choice over websockets in this case where there's unstable internet connection issue b/w client and server.

-Note:
-- In code, step 9 is not handled as written here.
+Note: In code, step 9 is not handled as written here.
 I've mentioned the reason in backend/src/index.js

+<strong> Wondering why we are using results & dead letter queues/worker instead of only jobs queue/worker? </strong>

-- Reason to use results & dead letter queues/worker is to allow job worker to process jobs with more scalability as let's say if a job is processed, but job worker crashes and if we were updating the result in DB from jobs worker then we would lose it.
-Also, incase database is not available then also it gets lost.
-Results worker makes sure it retains the result and retries on failure while taking the responsibility to update result in database.
+It is to allow job worker to process jobs with more efficiently and let's say if a job is processed, but the job worker crashes.
+In this case, if had logic to update the result in DB inside the jobs worker then we would lose it the result.
+Also, incase database is not available then also the result gets lost.
+Results queue/worker makes sure it retains the result and retries on failure while taking the responsibility to update result in database.
 Similarly, dead letter queue or worker can be used to manage failed jobs i.e write them in a separate database and retry through a scheduled cron job later depending on the requirements how we want to handle failed jobs.

 ## Setup Instructions